bswck/configzen/README.md

 DatabaseConfig(host=IPv4Address('127.0.0.1'), port=5432, user='postgres', password='password')
 ```

-or save a particular value:
+or save a particular value, without touching the rest of the configuration:

 ```python
 >>> db_config.host = "0.0.0.0"